 Lipika Pelham charts the captivating history of Amsterdam’s Jews, from their integral role in the Dutch economic miracle and the Enlightenment to a sombre coda in 1942, when the Nazis herded them into the ‘Jewish Theatre’ for deportation to the camps.
 But this was not the death of the resilient Nação—Pelham also seeks out its descendants in present-day Amsterdam, offering poignant reflection on the meaning of nationhood, the Holocaust and what remains of Jerusalem on the Amstel.

-Lipika Pelham worked in the BBC newsroom for over a decade and also reported from the Middle East, North Africa and Asia.
-Having made several award-winning documentary films, she now writes and makes independent documentaries for the BBC and other broadcasters.
-She is the author of The Unlikely Settler and Jerusalem on the Amstel, also published by Hurst, and The Unlikely Settler.
+Lipika Pelham worked in the BBC newsroom for over a decade, and has reported from the Middle East, North Africa and Asia.
+Having made several award-winning documentary films, she now writes and produces independent programmes for the BBC.
+Lipika is the author of Jerusalem on the Amstel, also published by Hurst, and The Unlikely Settler.

 ‘A fascinating study, full of rich stories provoking wonderful, complex questions about belief and identity.
 Why did “New Christians” of many generations revert to Judaism in Amsterdam?
 Why was the Holocaust more devastating in Holland than elsewhere in Western Europe?
 And what does all this say about Dutch traditions of tolerance?’ — Giles Tremlett, The Guardian